-The Medicare Modernization Act mandates that certain entities offering prescription drug coverage, including employer and union group health plan sponsors, disclose to all Medicare-eligible individuals with prescription drug coverage under the plan — and who are active employees — whether such coverage is "creditable."
+The Medicare Modernization Act mandates that certain entities offering prescription drug coverage, including employer and union group health plan sponsors, disclose to all Medicare-eligible individuals with prescription drug coverage under the plan whether such coverage is "creditable."
 Determining whether or not certain coverage is creditable is essential to an individual's decision whether to enroll in a Medicare Part D prescription drug plan.

 To help determine creditable coverage, UnitedHealthcare annually collaborates with OptumInsight to perform bulk-testing analysis of its standard benefit designs to satisfy the actuarial value test of the Medicare Part D determination.

 When offering a prescription drug plan to Medicare-eligible individuals:

 - OptumInsight determines if a customer's plan provides "creditable coverage" based on the results of the bulk-testing.